realiarthur/react-fieldset/README.md

 # Performance
 * Fieldset provides its context for all child components wrapped with withFieldset, so **avoid passing inline-functions and objects to Fieldset props** if possible - this will cause each of connected child components to be re-rendered each time with Formik, which can affect performance.
 * **withFieldset returns PureComponents,** so similarly avoid passing inline-functions and objects to props of wrapped components, if possible
-* For components in which you don't need props from context and **only need to name prefixed use withFullName.** Its ignores context of the Fieldset, and only adds the name of the component, so this component will not be rerenders when you change the context.
+* For components in which you don't need props from context and **only need to get full name - use withFullName.** It ignores context of the Fieldset, and only adds the name of the component, so this component will not be re-renders when you change the context.
 * You can also **combine both of these HoCs** (withFieldset, withFullName) to isolate one component from the context, and provide it to others within the same Fieldset